AstrolabeProject/vos/README.md

 ```
 The VO Server will be ready when the `REPLICAS` column shows 1/1 for all three VO Server containers.

-Similarly, the `docker container` command can also provide status for the VO Server containers:
+The `docker container` command can also provide status for the VO Server containers:
 ```
   > docker container ls -a
     CONTAINER ID        IMAGE                           COMMAND                  CREATED             STATUS              PORTS                NAMES